-Writing has been my driving force since the day I cut through pine needles at Big Basin Campgrounds when a story about my lost Cracker Jack ring whirled into my mind on what seemed a rather magical paper plane.
+Writing has been my driving force since the day I cut through pine needles at Big Basin Campgrounds and a story about my Cracker Jack ring whirled into my mind on what seemed like a magical paper plane.

 Through elementary and high school, I grew enamored with words and cadence.
 Unfortunately, I let a “C” on a college essay dissuade me of my literary dreams.
 Instead I ventured into a psychology major until an English professor grabbed ahold of me and said, “You can write!”

 Soon after, a journalism masters from Wheaton College equipped me to teach college and to freelance.
-In 1990, I began my career as a writing professor, a career that immersed me in my passion and allowed me the luxury of being a student for life.
+In 1990, I began my career as a writing professor, a career that immersed me in the luxury of being a student of writing for life.

-One example of fruit from my years of teaching is Creative Juices: A Splash of Story Craft, Process & Creative Soul Care (2019).
+One example of fruit from teaching is Creative Juices for Writers (2019, 2021).
 This book can fuel fiction and nonfiction writers with its collection of writing how-to’s.

-In 2014, as a fiction lover and an older adult, I completed a delicious MFA in fiction writing.
-An MFA—with its emphasis on craft—helped me master craft and supported me as I brought my novel, The Surface of Water, to life.
+In 2014, I completed a delicious MFA in fiction writing.
+An MFA—with its emphasis on craft—helped me master craft and supported me as I polished my novel, The Surface of Water.